DanielYanger/protein_diffusion/README.md

 Application of DDPO in Optimizing DNA sequences for Translational Efficency.

+Try different starting points
+Look at the output
+	Is it all just one sequence or is it actually learning Check diversity

+Try with untrained Diffusion Model

+Write up what stuff I've worked on so far in the repo

 **Diffusion**
 - Basic code for a 1 dimensional gaussian diffusion based on the [Lucid Rain implementaion](1)
     - `Diffusion/diffusion_trainer.py`: Class for training a gaussian diffusion model.